supporting stressed teens

 • Positive affirmations

-Writing affirmations such as “I am strong,” “I am kind,” and “I am capable” to support self-esteem and confidence.
+Writing affirmations such as “I am strong,” “I am kind,” and “I am capable” to encourage self-esteem and self-acceptance.

 • Visualisation